 Everyone has different interests and these different interests are one of the aspects that make each of us unique.
 Usually, when I am completing an assessment with kiddos for ASD, I have a variety of toys and activities to engage them.
 When I observe kiddos who are not interested in any of the toys, are more interested in non-toy items, or have highly specific toy interests (such as looking at the sheen of a block or consistently waving the ladder of a fire truck), there is support for an autism diagnosis.
 In some kiddos, I’ve observed very limited play with parts of toys, such as spinning an airplane’s propeller.
 In others, I’ve observed interest in tablet devices or other toys to the point that they need to be moved out of view so testing can be completed.

 Although one of these signs, in itself, is not indicative of autism-spectrum disorder, if multiple signs are observed, diagnostic assessment may be warranted.
 This list is also not comprehensive and there are many other behaviors/skills that are assessed in a full evaluation.
-A full autism assessment consists of a structured observational measure, a detailed developmental history, information about day-to-day functioning, and exploration of collaborative sources of information.
+A full autism assessment consists of a structured observational measure, a detailed developmental history, information about day-to-day functioning, and an exploration of collaborative sources of information.
 Using the collection of data, a diagnostic determination can be made.

 If your kiddo exhibits some of these behaviors and you would like a diagnosis, InBloom offers a comprehensive diagnosis administered by a Licensed Clinical Psychologist.
 The evaluation also focuses on the following areas: